luanAfons0/Simplex/README.md

 # Simplex

-A basic ExpressJS clone that aims to solidify the Node.js and APIs knowledge obtained.
+A ExpressJS like framework, that aims to use modern features and patterns to scale your API.

 ---

 ## 📌 About the Project

-**Simplex** is an educational NPM package inspired by ExpressJS.
-Its main goal is to help developers better understand how Node.js works internally, especially in the context of building APIs, routing systems, and middleware handling.
+**Simplex** is an NPM package inspired by ExpressJS.
+Its main goal is to help developers to build APIs, routing systems, and middleware handling.

 ---